Last updated on April 19, 2026

 Where to Plant a ‘Sansevieria’

-Snake plants (Sansevieria) thrive in almost any location with some light, best in bright, indirect light near a window.
+Snake plants (Sansevieria) thrive in almost any location with some light, best in filtered light near a window.

 Containers for Snake Plant